-If you want to inspect data visually and structurally, it is important to understand how it is structured in the HERE Open Location Platform (OLP).
-The data that is stored in OLP is organized into catalogs that contain layers.
+If you want to inspect data visually and structurally, it is important to understand how it is structured in the HERE platform.
+The data that is stored in the platform is organized into catalogs that contain layers.
 These layers are further broken down into partitions.

-Each OLP resource has its unique identifier – HERE Resource Name (HRN).
+Each platform resource has its unique identifier – HERE Resource Name (HRN).

 The image below shows the high-level structure of catalogs:

 Catalogs: A collection of one or more data layers related to each other.
 For example, all layers of a given catalog might align to the same version of a map.
 While catalogs often contain geospatial data, catalogs can contain any kind of data.
 All catalogs are versioned.

 Partitions and map tiles: In HERE tile partitioning, layers contain rectangular geographic tiles that represent an area of a map.

 For more information on the data in the platform, see the Data User Guide.